What is EBITDA?

 How to Calculate EBITDA

-EBITDA reflects the operating performance of a company’s core business activities, expressed on a normalized basis.
+EBITDA reflects the operating performance attributable to a company’s core business activities, expressed on a normalized basis.

 The widespread use of EBITDA is attributable to the fact that the profit metric is independent of discretionary capital structure decisions and is unaffected by the tax rate, which is jurisdiction-dependent.

-EBITDA measures the normalized operating performance of a company in the particular context of its capacity to generate consistent, recurring cash flow from its core business activities.
+EBITDA measures the normalized operating performance of a particular company, and its capacity to generate consistent, recurring cash flow from its core business activities.

 EBITDA is a non-GAAP financial measure that deliberately excludes interest and income taxes, as well as adjusts for non-cash items, such as depreciation and amortization (D&A).